 As well as physical health, toys are a good idea to help with their mental health and keep their minds active.
 Just chasing a toy like a ball makes a big difference in their lives.

-Can African Pygmy Hedgehogs play with cat toys?
+Can hedgehogs play with cat toys?

-It’s important to ensure any cat toys haven’t been used by a cat before giving them to pygmy hedgehogs.
+It’s important to ensure any cat toys haven’t been used by a cat before giving them to hedgehogs.
 As the scent of a cat on the toy can make hedgehogs distressed and they may become aggressive to the toy and bite the toy as they see it as a predator.
 To stay on the safe side any cat toy should be brand new.

 Any cat toy needs to be able to withstand the wear and tear of hedgehog use.
 They will try to chew it and their teeth are quite sharp.

-What are good toys for African Pygmy Hedgehogs?
+What are good toys for hedgehogs?

 Small balls like ping pong (table tennis) balls tend to be good toys for them to play with.
 We also have a little teddy bear in his cage but don’t really know if this is something he does play with.